miklevin/MikeLev.in/_posts/2024-09-27-jupyter-notebook-to-fasthtml.md

 your web browser, you will find that it is already connected to your local LLM if you're running Ollama.
 If not, it's just a configuration setting, and you get Jupyter AI free in the Notebook.
-So you can bring your own favorite AI-enabled editor, or you can use the generic Project Jupyuter stuff that ships with the flake.
+So you can bring your own favorite AI-enabled editor, or you can use the generic Project Jupyter stuff that ships with the flake.

 ## Switching to Mac for Work While Maintaining NixOS Skills